Black Amber Broom Corn (105 days, Heirloom)

 Sowing Outdoors: In late spring , after the last frost date , when soil reaches at least 60ºF.
 Sow 4-6” apart, thin to 10-12” apart.

 How much does a packet plant: 25-30 foot single row.

 Harvest: When the seeds are fully mature with a hard glossy seeds.
 Cut stalks and allow them to dry out.

 Tips: Add manure (in the fall) or rich compost a few weeks before planting.
-Add a high nitrogen organic fertilizer 6 weeks after planting.
-Keep well weeded, especially when they are seedlings and well watered.
+Add a high nitrogen fertilizer 6 weeks after planting.
+Keep Black Amber Broom Corn well weeded, especially when they are seedlings and well watered.